zara-afreen/learning-git/README.md

-# Git and Github Courses
+# Learning Git and Github Courses

-## This repo was used to learn git from AmigosCode
+## This repo was used to learn git and github

 https://amigoscode.com/courses/git-github